 If you and your spouse co-own the property, you might agree to sell it and divvy up the proceeds.
 This is one of the easiest – and least messy – options to divide assets during a divorce.
-However, to choose this option, both the partners have to agree to sell the house.
+However, to choose this option, both partners have to agree to sell the house.
 You can quickly sell your Milwaukee home for cash if you are on the same page.

 Selling your residential property to cash home buyers in Milwaukee is the quickest and least hassle-free option to complete the sale.
-Unlike traditional listing, you don’t have to wait for months to get an offer from the right buyer.
+Unlike traditional listings, you don’t have to wait for months to get an offer from the right buyer.
 Cash home buyers purchase your property immediately and help you close the deal in as little as 7 days, allowing you to carry on with the rest of the divorce proceedings.

 2. Buy-Out Your Spouse

 If either partner wants to own the house, the interested party can buy out the other person.
 The spouse who wants to retain the home can pay half of the house’s market value to the other person and become the total owner of the property.

 The drawback of this method is that the person buying the property must have the funds to pay for one-half of the property immediately.
 Also, they must carry on the mortgage on their own going forward.

 In a mutually agreed divorce, a couple can continue to be co-owners of the home.
 In this situation, the couple agrees on how to split mortgage payments and how to split the sale proceeds when it happens in the future.
 This way, one spouse and the children can continue living in the home.